Professional edition active

 Human immune globulin (IG)

-IG may be used for prophylaxis in people exposed to or at risk of
+IG may be used for prophylaxis in people exposed to or at risk of:

 IG provides only temporary protection; the antibody content against specific agents varies by as much as 10-fold among preparations.
 Administration is painful, and anaphylaxis can occur.

-Subcutaneous immune globulin (SCIG) is also prepared from pooled human plasma; SCIG is intended for home use in patients with a primary immunodeficiency.
+Subcutaneous immune globulin (SCIG) is also prepared from pooled human plasma; SCIG is usually intended for home use in patients with a primary immunodeficiency.

 Hyperimmune globulin

-Hyperimmune globulins are available for
+Hyperimmune globulins are available for treatment of the following infections: